fchimbera/airbnb-clone-project/README.md

 - A **Booking** is made by a **User** for a specific **Property**.
 - A **Review** is written by a **User** for a specific **Property**.
 - A **Payment** is linked to a **Booking** and made by a **User**.

+## Feature Breakdown

+### User Management
+Handles user registration, authentication, and profile management.
+This feature ensures secure access to the platform and allows users to update their personal information and manage their account settings.

+### Property Management
+Enables hosts to create, update, and delete property listings.
+It allows detailed descriptions, images, and amenities to be added, making it easy for guests to find and book suitable accommodations.

+### Booking System
+Manages the reservation process, including availability checks, booking creation, and check-in/check-out tracking.
+This feature ensures a smooth and reliable experience for both guests and hosts during the booking lifecycle.

+### Payment Processing
+Facilitates secure handling of transactions between guests and hosts.
+It manages payment records, processes refunds, and ensures that all financial operations are tracked and compliant with industry standards.

+### Review System
+Allows users to leave ratings and feedback on properties they have stayed at.
+This feature helps maintain quality and trust within the platform by providing transparency and accountability for both guests and hosts.

+### Performance Optimization
+Implements strategies such as indexed queries and caching to improve the speed and responsiveness of the platform.
+This ensures a seamless user experience, even as the number of users and listings grows.